thecodexhub/sudoku/README.md

 ## Setup 🧩

-The project is designed to be integrated with 3 different Firebase projects (dependeing upon flavor).
+The project is designed to be integrated with 3 different Firebase projects (depending upon flavor).

 > The default app instance can be initialized here simply by passing no "name" as an argument in both Dart & manual initialization flows.
 If you have a google-services.json file in your android project or a GoogleService-Info.plist file in your iOS+ project, it will automatically create a default (named "[DEFAULT]") app instance on the native platform.
 However, you will still need to call this method before using any FlutterFire plugins.